Don't Forget the Fraser

 |Easy wading in lush forest land|

-You can also fish at the Sol Vista Resort/Granby Ranch (Ski and Golf area) - Guests at the resort are allowed to fish on the property.
+You can also fish at the Granby Ranch/Sol Vista Resort (Ski and Golf area) - Guests at the resort are allowed to fish on the property.
 You can fish the Fraser there for a rod fee, payable at the Headwaters Golf Course pro shop.
 There are guide services in the area that also have access to the river on the resort property.
 And the Rocky Mountain Angling Club has access south of the town of Tabernash.
 (See www.rmangling.com)

 |Without telling you where this is, the trout motel holds some HUGE fish.
 We caught 20" and 18" rainbows, a 14" cutthroat and numerous small browns within a period of 20 minutes.
 If you find this spot, please practice catch and release.
 These are beautiful wild fish who deserve to stay at this "motel" for a long time.|

-Click here to buy an ebook on CD The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
-The book is over 170 pages and includes info on access, flies, hatches, and more.....Also available as download.
+Click here to buy an ebook (on CD or download) The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
+The book is over 170 pages and includes info on access, flies, hatches, and more.....Also available from Amazon or Barnes and Noble.

 Click here to buy maps for this area.
 You need map 103 for the Fraser River from Berthoud Pass to Fraser.
 You need map 106 for the Fraser from Fraser to Granby - this will also include much of the Colorado.